panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 ---
-title: "How to Access the Module Metadata: import.meta"
+title: "How to Access ES Module Metadata using import.meta"
 description: "How to access the meta information (url, script attributes, etc.) of an ES module in JavaScript."
 published: "2021-12-09"
 modified: "2021-12-09"